Article Provided by The Law Offices of Daniel J Miller

 The search of an individual's home or hotel room likewise carries certain

 protections.
 The general rule is that a home or hotel room may not be

 searched without a valid search warrant.
 The most often exploited exception

-to this rule is where the police gain consent from a "authorized"
+to this rule is when the police gain consent from an "authorized"

 person or the police do a "knock and announce" and once at the

 entry way of the home and have probable cause to believe that a felony

 is being committed and that their inability to gain immediate access to